IvanMahlelebe/deep-learning-papers/README.md

-# IMPLEMENTING BERT FROM FIRST PRINCIPLES
+# Deep Learning Papers Implementations

-In this repo, I am going to use Pytorch to implement the model from the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/pdf/1810.04805.pdf), whose ideas I initially learned from the [Natural Language Processing with Deep Learning](https://www.youtube.com/playlist?list=PLoROMvodv4rOSH4v6133s9LFPRHjEmbmJ) course.
+In this repo, I'm going to implement ideas I learn from research papers for in-depth understanding